The Shanghai skyline is one of the most recognisable in the world.

 Explore the thriving arts scene in Shanghai on this two-hour private tour of 50 Moganshan Road.
 Admire avant-garde works and interactive installations.
 Tour the complex of renovated galleries and studios with your local guide, and gain an insight into the rapidly expanding underground art movement.

-Experience Shanghai’s coolest nightclubs with a local guide.
-You’ll visit a variety of buzzing venues in Old Shanghai.
+Visit Shanghai’s coolest nightclubs with a local guide.
+You’ll head to a variety of buzzing venues in Old Shanghai.
 Enjoy the atmosphere of Tianzifang — Shanghai’s art district — and explore cosmopolitan Xintiandi.
 Two complimentary drinks and hotel pickup are included.

 Do you have any tips to add to our Shanghai travel guide?
 We would love to hear from you.
 Please send us a message.